John McLaren, Lord McLaren: Life

 He held the office of Sheriff of Chancery in Scotland 1869–1880.
 He reorganised the Liberal party and arranged Gladstone's Midlothian campaign of 1879–1880.

 He was elected Member of Parliament for Wigtown Burghs in April 1880 and appointed Lord Advocate, losing his seat on seeking re-election on 20 May 1880.
 He failed to be elected at Berwick-upon-Tweed on 21 July 1880, but was returned for Edinburgh on 28 January 1881.
 McLaren's father Duncan McLaren had resigned as MP for Edinburgh, which produced the vacancy to be filled.
 McLaren continued to sit for Edinburgh until he was appointed as a judge, later in the year.
 He was Lord Advocate for Scotland during 1880–81.

 Under pressure from Gladstone and Sir William Harcourt, he accepted appointment to the bench in 1881 with the judicial title Lord McLaren.
 He was an eminently successful judge, and edited works on Scots law.
 For his contributions to astronomy and mathematics he was awarded honorary degrees (all LLD) from Edinburgh University, the University of Glasgow and the University of Aberdeen.

 Lord McLaren died in Brighton in Sussex on 6 April 1910 but was returned to Edinburgh for burial in the Grange Cemetery on its southernmost path.
 The original bronze medallion head was stolen but it is replaced with an accurate and convincing plastic replica.

-Publications

-McLaren wrote a number of books on legal topics, including Law of Wills and Succession.